ronmrdechai/dimple/README.md

-# Dimple: An Exercise in Satisfiability.
+# Dimple: An Exercise in Satisfiability

 Dimple is a simple SAT solver written in Java.
 This is an attempt at learning about the _Boolean Satisfiability Problem_ and along the way getting better at